mattmakai/fullstackpython.com/content/pages/04-web-development/03-flask.markdown

 * [Running Flask on Docker Swarm](https://testdriven.io/running-flask-on-docker-swarm)
   details how to run a Flask app on Docker Swarm.

+* [Dynamic Secret Generation with Vault and Flask](https://testdriven.io/dynamic-secret-generation-with-vault-and-flask) looks at how to use Hashicorp's Vault and Consul to create dynamic Postgres credentials for a Flask web app.

 ### Open source Flask example projects
 Flask's lack of standard boilerplate via a commandline interface for setting up your project structure is a double edged sword.
 When you